Last Updated on January 20, 2023

 Resources for Women Travelers

 Your resources – hotel, tour guide, and travel adviser – all look out for your interests.
 Women traveling should take advantage of their services for fun, activity enhancement, and security.
-For example, use their services and spend an extra few dollars for skip-the-line tickets or sold-out theatre tickets.
+For example, use their services and spend an extra few dollars for skip-the-line tickets or sold-out theater tickets.

-Keep your globally-enabled smartphone on with no active cellular activity.
+Also keep your globally-enabled smartphone on with no active cellular activity.
 WiFi is as dominant world-wide as it is in the U.S. and your phone becomes your map, your GPS, your city guide, and, most importantly for women travelers, your link to home.
 Mobile phone providers promote international-travel plans for use of cellular data.

 Use ATMs Only inside A Bank